Thursday, November 21, 2024

 Storage

-256GB: AutoCAD Files take anywhere from 10MB-4GB with 100MB being the average.
-If you install AutoCAD & Windows (both add up to 50GB), there’ll be around 200GB left for everything else (including CAD files).
+AutoCAD Files take anywhere from 10MB-4GB with 100MB being the average.
+If you install AutoCAD & Windows (both add up to 50GB), you’ll have 200GB left for everything else (including CAD files).
 Students should be fine with this much.

 Top 8 Best Laptops For AutoCAD in 2024